 Sora – The worst of the lot, made all the worse because it’s the canon arc, Sora is a horrible, garbage-tastic character who lines up well with the likes of characters such as Iku from BwInKwS and Heroine from Amnesia in being a useless tool – now with an added dose of ultra-bitch.

-She’s completely useless in everything, is petty, lazy, disrespectful, possessive of her brother, treats her brother like crap, has massive tantrums over the smallest things, whines and moans about not wanting to be alone yet makes no effort to care about or hang out with their friends at school (only when Haru is there does she partake in anything, and even then it’s very unlikely) and is only the cause of problems whenever the focus is given to her.
+She’s completely useless in everything, is petty, lazy, disrespectful, possessive of her brother, treats her brother like crap, has massive tantrums over the smallest things, whines and moans about not wanting to be alone yet makes no effort to care about or hang out with their friends at school (only when Haru is there does she partake in anything, and even then it’s very unlikely) and causes nothing but problems whenever the focus is given to her.

 She “loves” Haru out of dependency and lust, and Haru “loves” her because of lust and a love of her needing him because of the aforementioned uselessness.
 It’s like a much less interesting and very watered down version of Seh-Wah and Seh-Joon from Flowers of Evil, and they even have basically the same background story of the sister falling ill as a child and the brother becoming overly protective as a result.

-There is no real emotions here.
+There are no real emotions here.
 There’s no tender love.
-It’s all just sex and horniness and we’re all supposed to feel bad for them in their struggle to be together against all odds.
+It’s all just sex and horniness, and we’re all supposed to feel bad for them in their struggle to be together against all odds.
 Kiss my ass.

 I will admit that some of the drama involving Haru is done okay in this arc, because he actually acknowledges and feels the weight of such a taboo on his shoulders, unlike Sora who doesn’t give a shit, even if it hurts Haru, but that good point is very short lived.